 The Personal Care Assistance Program is administered by Connecticut’s Department of Human Services.

 Applicants also must be financially eligible for Connecticut Medicaid.
 While Connecticut allows state residents to become Medicaid eligible by meeting different sets of requirements (referred to as “pathways”), most commonly, they must meet the financial criteria that follows for the year 2021.

 Persons who cannot afford their cost of care, but are over Medicaid’s income limit may still qualify through the Medically Needy pathway.
 The state has a program that evaluates the individual’s care costs and their income.
 If it is calculated they cannot meet their care costs, they can qualify for Medicaid provided they spend-down the income over the limit on their medically necessary care costs.

-CT Personal Care Asset Limits - single applicants can have up to $1,600 in countable resources.
-An owner-occupied home (limited to $893,000 in equity value), a primary vehicle, and some personal effects are not considered as countable assets.
+CT Personal Care Asset Limits – single applicants can have up to $1,600 in countable resources.
+An owner-occupied home (limited to $906,000 in equity interest), a primary vehicle, and some personal effects are not considered as countable assets.
 However, all savings, stocks, and additional property are counted as assets.
-In the situation where a spouse is not applying for Medicaid, that spouse is permitted to keep joint assets valued up to $128,640.
-(In the case of a married couple, all assets are considered jointly owned).
+In the situation where a spouse is not applying for Medicaid, that spouse is permitted to keep joint assets valued up to $130,380.
+(All assets of a married couple are considered jointly owned.
+Learn more here.)
 This is called the community spouse resource allowance.
 As with the income allowance, the resource allowance is intended to prevent spousal impoverishment.

 Persons over the asset limit can “spend down” countable assets on ones that are not counted towards the asset limit.
 For instance, persons can pay off debt, make home modifications, or purchase an irrevocable funeral trust.